 Pupillometry data

 Pre-processing and analysis of pupillometry data will be performed using R X.X.X (will be specified at Stage 2).
 Recorded data will be down-sampled to 100 Hz and smoothed with a low-pass filter at 5 Hz.
 Pupil size will be converted from arbitrary units to millimeters using the method reported by Hayes and Petrov (2016).
 Missing data (e.g., due to blinks) will be interpolated using a linear approximation.
 Pupil size will be normalized by subtracting pupil sizes after CS onset from a pre-stimulus baseline (i.e., the mean pupil size in the 1000 ms prior to CS onset), to ensure that random fluctuations in pupil size over time do not affect results (Mathôt et al., 2018).
 Furthermore, this approach accounts for a decrease in tonic baseline pupil size, which may occur over the course of an experiment (Leuchs et al., 2017).
 Trials with more than 50% missing data during the relevant time frame (1000 ms pre-stimulus baseline, and CS presentation before US onset) will be excluded.
-If more than 50% of a participant’s trials for either the acquisition, extinction training, or reinstatement test has to be discarded, the participant’s data from the entire respective phase will be excluded from the pupillometry analyses.
+Furthermore, trials with sudden shifts in pupil size will be excluded.
+We will identify these using a sliding window approach, in which we calculate the standard deviation of the pupil size in windows of 100 ms ranging from 1 s before CS onset until 7.5 s after.
+If any SD exceeds 0.2, the respective trial will be discarded.
+If more than 50% of a participant’s trials for either the acquisition, extinction training, or reinstatement test has to be discarded, the participant’s data of the entire respective phase will be excluded from the pupillometry analyses.